dibsy/sans-holiday-hack-2023/objectives/Film-Noir-Island/Chiaroscuro-City/NaaN.md

         raise ValueError(err)

 ```
+#### NaN concepts 0
+- NaN (Not a Number) is a special value representing missing or undefined Python data.

 #### NaN concepts 1
 - ```float(str)``` can process a string "NaN" without any error
 - When addedd or multiplied or some other operation is performed with the ```nan``` it is nan which wins